timm/ezr/docs/exercises.md

   [data](https://github.com/timm/ezr/tree/main/data) directory.
 - For each of those files use the `csv()` function to read the first row in each file.
 - Using the `COLS()` function, convert that first line into some NUMs and SYMs.
-- For each file, print comma seperated a line with
+- For each file, print comma separated a line with

                                x cols             y cols
                                -----------------  ------------------